 Decade 1750-1759

-1736-1758 Brushpots in Enamel Glass
+1736-1758 Brushpot in Enamel Glass

-2008 SOLD for HK$ 73M including premium by Christie's
+2008 SOLD for HK$ 73M by Christie's

-In the 35th year of his reign corresponding to 1696 CE, the Kangxi emperor devoted a place in the Imperial City to the enamel painting of glass vessels.
+In the 35th year of his reign matching 1696 CE, the Kangxi emperor devoted a place in the Imperial City to the enamel painting of glass vessels.
 This workshop was operated by Jesuits.
 The transparency of the glass offers the possibility of a supreme refinement but the yield is very low.
 The themes are often European.

 The pieces produced without bubble and without crack which deserve to receive the imperial mark are almost nonexistent under Kangxi and Yongzheng.
 All of the items listed below have the Qianlong imperial mark.
 The know-how ceases to be maintained after 1758 CE.